typemeta/context/README.md

 final Properties props = new Properties();
 ```

-we can define an injector, which will inject a `Config` object to a `Properties` object:
+we can define an injector, which will inject a `Config` object into a `Properties` object:

 ```java
 final Injector<Properties, Config> INJR =